Fall 2024 Course Offerings

 COURSES OFFERED VIA ZOOM

 MOST COURSES ARE ON THURSDAY.
-EXCEPTIONS ARE THREE HYBRIDS (THAT IS, ONSITE AND ONLINE) ON TUESDAY AND CONTINUING SPANISH ON WEDNESDAY.
+EXCEPTIONS ARE THREE HYBRIDS (THAT IS, ONSITE AND ONLINE) ON TUESDAY AND INTERMEDIATE-ADVANCED SPANISH ON WEDNESDAY.

 Getting Ready to Zoom: Zoom is an online technology ideal for distance education.
 To get started, type the word Zoom into the web browser on your desktop or laptop computer.
 At the Zoom website, sign up for the free basic service and download the app as directed.